Move over, young adult rock stars, because the

 'The Place Between Breaths' by An Na (March 6; Atheneum/Caitlyn Dlouhy Books)

-An Na's The Place Between Breaths is a difficult read, purposefully and beautifully.
+The Place Between Breaths is a difficult read, purposefully and beautifully.
 Sixteen-year-old Grace suffers from schizophrenia, just like her mother, and the lyrical novel is purposeful in its disjointed, non-linear, and sometimes disorienting style.
 It intends to mimic how Grace thinks and sees the world, and the result is painfully visceral.
+Click here to buy.

 'Blood Water Paint' by Joy McCullough (March 6; Dutton Books for Young Readers)